maciejg-git/litewind-alpine-documentation/components/dropdown-context.md

 {% render "reference.liquid" props: floatingOptions %}

+### Opening menu

-To show context menu simply dispatch `open-contextmenu` event.
-The data in the dispathed event should be an `object` with following properties:
+To show context menu simply dispatch `open-contextmenu` event anywhere in your application.
+The data in the dispacthed event is an `object` with following properties:
 - `id` of the context menu to show
-- context data
+- context `data`
-- `$event` magic to access native event properties
+- `$event` magic containg native `contextmenu` event to calculate menu position